Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Introduction

 \section{Introduction}

-Communities of microorganisms known as microbiomes have become a focus of study across multiple scientific disciplines, including in many areas of human health and disease \citep{young2017role,yamashita2017oral,shreiner2015gut,moffatt2017lung}.
+Communities of microorganisms (microbiomes) are studied in many scientific disciplines, including in multiple areas of human health and disease \citep{young2017role,yamashita2017oral,shreiner2015gut,moffatt2017lung}.
 Modern microbiome research leans heavily on high-throughput sequencing techniques, which enable researchers to identify large numbers of microbial taxa on the basis of genetic material detected in a given environment.
 In this paper, we consider the problem of making statistical statements about changes in the ``absolute'' concentrations of microbes in an environment using only the ``relative'' information provided by marker gene and whole genome shotgun sequencing.
 Our approach also accounts for the observation that different microbes are consistently over- or under-counted \citep{McLaren:2019cn}.

-Most generally, this paper introduces a method for inference on ratios of means of a nonnegative multivariate outcome observed only up to unknown sample-specific and category-specific scaling terms.
-To our knowledge no similar methods currently exist, but a related niche in microbiome science is occupied by a range of regression models that rely on log-ratio transformations to target a similar estimand.
-These include ANCOM and its variants, which attempt to distinguish sampling, structural, and ``outlier'' zero values in high-throughput sequencing data prior to transformation and modeling \citep{mandal2015analysis, kaul2017analysis, lin2020analysis}; and ALDEx2, which employs a Bayesian approach to impute nonzero values before transformation \citep{fernandes2014unifying}.